 Potato croquettes with a crunchy golden shell and soft gooey cheese oozing out from the inside can be a life-changing experience.
-This recipe shows you a little known secret that results in a croquette bursting with flavors not only on the inside but also on the outer shell.
+This recipe with an Italian twist shows you a little known secret that results in a croquette bursting with flavors not only on the inside but also on the outer shell.

 Potato croquettes are without any doubt one of the most favorite snacks for kids and adults alike.
 Once you stuff them with cheese, it becomes irresistible.
-The herbs and spice along with mozzarella give a unique flavor to the potato croquettes that can get you addicted.
+Why wouldn’t it be?
+It’s potato and cheese, guys!
+The herbs and spices along with mozzarella give a unique flavor to the potato croquettes that can get you addicted.
 The thought of melted cheese oozing out of the golden crunchy shell makes your mouth water, for sure.

 I MUST admit, whenever I make these cheese-stuffed potato croquettes, no matter how much I make, I almost always run out of them!

-How do you make potato croquettes with cheese?
+How do you make these easy Italian croquettes with cheese?

 Cover the potatoes with water and boil until well cooked.
 Let them cool, then peel and grate them.
-Some pieces might fall apart but it’s ok.
-You can mash those pieces.
-GRATING, rather than mashing ensures uniform texture.
+Grating rather than mashing ensures uniform texture.
+Or you can pass them through a ricer.
 Mix the grated potato with parmesan, salt and pepper.
 Keep aside.

 Mix together the seasoning – basil, oregano, paprika.
 Divide into 2 portions, add one half to the grated potato and the other half to the breadcrumbs.
 Seasoning the breadcrumbs will give you a flavorful crunchy outer shell as well.